vishkid84/vDesign/README.md

 * Validated html and css with W3C validator.
 Passed without any errors.
 * Checked Python with pep8 online checker, especially views.
 Found no major errors, fixed most formatting errors except for those lines exceeding by a very few characters and messages.

 #### Noted errors and bugs

-Portfolio page glitches in Safari, some images seem to be disappearing on hover.
+* Portfolio page glitches in Safari, some images seem to be disappearing on hover.
 No solution found yet.
+* Found the site to be not very functionali in Internet Explorer.
 Toasts in IE found to be smaller in size than intended.
-Functionality is there so ignored it for now as not crucial.
+Functionality is there so ignored it for now as not crucial but noticed few othe issues.
+Width for images not working in the shopping bag page and the card section is not visible in IE.

 #### Responsiveness and browser compatibility